JefferyLiu6/RiskOS/docs/01-ingest.md

 | `16` | Reperforming loan securitizations | **No** — a funding event |
 | `96` | Confirmed Underwriting/Servicing Defect | **Excluded entirely** |

-Three things here are worth being able to explain cold:
+Three things here need to be stated precisely:

 **Prepayment is not default, and it is not "good" either.** A borrower who refinances away is *censored* — you stop observing them.
 Treating prepayment as